 How to Delete Downloads on Mac Manually

 Deleting the download folder on a Mac directly is very and requires a few steps;

-- Click on the Finder located at the Dock toolbox.
+- Click on the Finder located in the Dock toolbox.

 - Enter the manage page and scan through to find “Downloads”.
-It is located on the lists at your left-hand side.
+It is located on the lists on your left-hand side.

-- To show all your downloaded folder, click on it.
+- To show all your downloaded folders, click on them.